lsst-sqre/gafaelfawr/docs/dev/development.rst

    uv run tox list

+To run a specific test environment, run:

+.. prompt:: bash

+   uv run tox -e <environment>

+For example, ``uv run tox -e typing`` will only run mypy and not the rest of th e tests.

 To run a specific test or list of tests, you can add test file names (and any other pytest_ options) after ``--`` when executing the ``py`` or ``py-full`` tox environment.
 For example: